-Subsea Technologies competes with other companies that supply subsea systems and with smaller companies that are focused on a specific application, technology or geographical niche in which we operate.
-Companies including OneSubsea, GE Oil & Gas, Aker Solutions and Dril-Quip compete with us in the marketplace across our various Subsea Technologies product lines.
+Subsea Technologies competes with companies that supply subsea systems and with other smaller companies that are focused on a specific application, technology or geographical niche in which we operate.
+Companies including OneSubsea (a Cameron and Schlumberger company), GE Oil & Gas (a division of General Electric Company), Aker Solutions ASA and Dril-Quip, Inc. compete with us in the marketplace across our various Subsea Technologies product and services.

-Competitive factors in our industry include reliability, cost-effective technology, execution and delivery.
-Our competitive strengths include our intellectual capital, our execution of our projects, reliability of our products, experience base and breadth of technologies embedded in our products and services that enable us to design unique solutions for our customers' project requirements while incorporating standardized components to contain costs.
-We maintain a presence in all of the world's major producing basins.
-Our strong customer relationships, experience and technology help us maintain a leadership position in subsea systems.
+Competitive factors in our industry include price, the quality of both product technology and service, and on-time delivery.
+Our competitive strengths include our intellectual capital, the reliability of our products, the breadth of technologies embedded in our products and services that enable us to design unique solutions for our customers' project requirements while incorporating standardized components to contain costs and our worldwide presence and reputation in each of the major producing basins around the world.
+Our strong customer relationships, experience and technology help us maintain a leadership position in the subsea systems market.